Flopflak/PrivateOffice/README.md

 ### 👥 Document Collaboration:
 PrivateOffice offers collaboration features, enabling multiple users to work on the same document.

-## Planned Features
-### 📝 Text Styling:
-PrivateOffice will allow users to edit style their text documents, providing a range of formatting options such as font style, size, color, alignment, bullet points, and numbering.

-### 🗄️ Other Document Types:
-PrivateOffice will support variety of file types like images and so on.

-### 🗂️ File Management:
-Users will be able to organize their documents into folders and subfolders, making it easier to categorize and locate specific files.

-### 👥 Advanced Document Collaboration:
-PrivateOffice will support advanced collaboration features, enabling multiple users to work on the same document simultaneously.
-Users will be able to track changes, leave comments, and suggest edits.

-### 🕒 Version History:
-PrivateOffice will track version history for each document, allowing users to revert to previous versions if necessary.
-This feature ensures that document changes can be tracked and recovered in case of accidental modifications or data loss.
-Search Functionality: PrivateOffice will provide a search feature, enabling users to find specific documents based on their titles or content.

-### 📱 Responsive User Interface:
-The interface of PrivateOffice will be designed to be responsive, ensuring optimal user experience across different devices, including desktop computers, tablets, and smartphones.

 ## Getting Started

 To set up and run PrivateOffice on your local machine, follow these steps: